 Still, in 2010 conservative President Ma Ying-jeou also considered an abolishment of the MTAC, though the closure didn’t materialize mainly due to arguments over whether Tibet and Mongolia should be considered foreign or mainland areas.

 On June 20th, 2016, only one month after the DPP returned to power, it was deemed “no longer necessary” to keep the obsolete MTAC alive.
 Its disappearance 15 months later marks the end of an era and is another nail in the coffin of the ROC, which has survived only in Formosa for the last seven decades.

-P.D.: The hundreds of Mongolians and Tibetans living in Taiwan on a permanent basis who received services from the MTAC are now being attended by its various successors.
+P.D.: The hundreds of Mongolians and Tibetans living in Taiwan on a permanent basis who received services from the MTAC are now being attended by its various heirs.